Women Leaders South West

 Empowering Women of all Backgrounds to be Leaders in the Arts

-Applications now open
+Applications now closed

+The Women Leaders South West project is run by a group of eight arts organisations and one business school.
 The project also involves the WOW Foundation, which is a global movement to celebrate women and girls and take a frank look at the obstacles they face.
 An Arts Council England Transforming Leadership grant is funding the project.